Master's Degree Programme

 The programme provides you with in-depth knowledge of

-Students that hold a bachelor’s degree in Business Administration or a BSc degree from Business and Social Sciences, Aarhus University can pursue direct admission to MSc programmes in Economics and Business Administration (including the MSc in Economics and Auditing) after they finish their bachelor’s degree programme.
-Please note that there are specific requirements to the composition of the electives for the Danish Bachelor’s degree in Business Administration and Commercial Law.
+Students that hold a Bachelor of Science degree in Economics and Business Administration (HA) or variants hereof from Aarhus University can pursue direct admission to the MSc programmes in Economics and Business Administration after they complete their Bachelor’s degree programme.

-If you hold a degree from another university, you can have your qualifications assessed by Aarhus University, Admission in order to find out if you meet the admission requirements.
-Please contact email@example.com for further information.
-You can receive a pre-assessment between 1 September and 1 December.
-The assessment will prioritize the sufficient content of the following subjects and ECTS-points, cf. below.
+If you hold a degree from another university, your qualifications will be assessed once you have applied for admission.
+The assessment will prioritize the sufficient content of the following subjects and ECTS-points:

 Organisation- and Leadership Theory